The Hajj pilgrimage

 What if I get sick?

-Real time information may be obtained from the Hajj Health Companion mobile phone app from the Saudi Arabian Ministry of Hajj: Hajj health companion app.
+Real-time information during Hajj may be obtained from the Hajj Health Companion mobile phone app from the Saudi Arabia Ministry of Health.